Ayush-Raj-Chourasia/Computer-Science-Workshop/README.md

 ## License

-This project is licensed under the (LICENSE).
+This project is licensed under the MIT License.

 ---